purcelba/jekyll-now/Neuroscience.md

 ___

 I developed a new computational model to understand flexible decision making in a dynamic environments.
-In a changing environment, we must decide whether errors result from poor choices or a changes in the underlying environment.
-The Bayes optimal solution to this task is to treat negative outcomes as evidence that for a change of environment and to weight that evidence by the confidence in our choice.
-I developed a model that showed how humans can approximate the optimal solution to detect changes in the environment and developed a  human psychophysics experiment to test the model predictions.
-I show that the model accurately predicts human behavior and quantitatively outperforms plausible alternatives.
-I am currently conducting experiments in non-human primates to test the models predictions about neural mechanisms.
+In a changing environment, we must decide whether errors result from poor choices or a change in the environment.
+The Bayes optimal solution is to treat negative outcomes as evidence that for a change of environment and to weight that evidence by the confidence in our choice.
+I developed a model that showed how humans approximate the optimal solution and developed a psychophysics experiment to test the model predictions.
+I show that the model accurately predicts human choices and quantitatively outperforms plausible alternatives.
+I am currently recording neural activity from non-human primates to understand how the brain implements these computations.

 ![Figure 3]({{ site.baseurl }}/images/cngenv.png "Changing environment."){: .center-image }
 <p align="center">
-<font size="2"><b>Figure 3.</b> A computational model explains decisions based on a visual stimulus and strategy about how to report the decision.
-(Left) Stronger visual information leads to greater accuracy.
-(Middle) Subjects are more likely to change strategies when choices associated with greater evidence (i.e., higher confidence) cause negative feedback.
-(Right) A model explains how accumulation of visual evidence maps to confidence, which in turn provides evidence for changes of strategy.
+<font size="2"><b>Figure 3.</b> A computational model explains decisions based on a visual information (Left) and changes of environment (Middle).
+The model explains how accumulation of visual evidence maps to confidence, which in turn provides evidence for changes of environment (Right).
 See <a href = "https://github.com/purcelba/purcelba.github.io/blob/master/docs/PurcellKiani2016b.pdf">Purcell & Kiani (2016b)</a> for more details.</font>
 </p>

 ### Paper: